irrdnet/irrd/docs/development/storage.rst

 to changes in RPKI status.

 .. note::
-    There is no guarantee that all NRTM operations between `serial_oldest_journal` and `serial_newest_journal` are actually in the journal.
-In NRTM, serials may have gaps, and there it's not possible to verify whether any operations are missing.
+    There is no guarantee that all NRTMv3 operations between `serial_oldest_journal` and `serial_newest_journal` are actually in the journal.
+In NRTMv3, serials may have gaps, and there it's not possible to verify whether any operations are missing.

 .. danger::